 - Cast on and evenly divide 36 sts on 3 needles (12 sts per needle).

 - Proceed in a k2 p2 ribbing for about 9 or 10 inches.

 - On the last rib row you will increase by 9.
-I did this by making a stitch on the 2nd knit stitch of the rib pattern.
+I did this by making a stitch on every 2nd knit stitch of the rib pattern.
 So: K, K+1, P, P, K, K+1, P,P all the way around = 45 sts.

 - Continue in stockinette stitch through row 35.
-(Knit every row when you use double pointed needles).
+(Knit every row when you use double-pointed needles).
 Follow the pattern below to add stripes:

 Add stripes along the way: